 The role of caregiving negatively affects the health of caregivers.
 Marital and family relationships, careers, the ability to earn income, manage a career, and mental health can suffer.
 Caregivers experience emotional ups and downs due to trying to manage everything.
 The primary caregiver, often a daughter usually accepts the majority of caregiving responsibilities and quickly becomes exhausted and burned out.

-Overwhelmed caregivers of all ages from seventy-year-old children caring for ninety-year-old parents to caregivers who are twenty years old beginning their adult lives can benefit from the information offered in this online caregiving course offering support caring for elderly parents.
+Overwhelmed caregivers of all ages from seventy-year-old children caring for ninety-year-old parents to caregivers who are twenty years old beginning their adult lives can benefit from the information offered in this online webinar caregiver course offering support caring for elderly parents.

-Overwhelmed Caregivers Gain Confidence and Find Peace of Mind
+Overwhelmed Caregivers Can Gain Confidence and Find Peace of Mind

-The course is available 24/7 on Pamela’s secure membership website so that you can participate any time.
+The online webinar caregiver course is available 24/7 on Pamela’s secure membership website so that you can participate at any time.
 You can watch a section, forward to a future chapter, and return to take a second look.

 You can be confident that you will know what to do in a wide variety of situations that include: